Alastair Charles Lewis

-Alastair Charles Lewis (Ally Lewis) is a professor of Atmospheric Chemistry at the University of York and the National Centre for Atmospheric Science (NCAS).
+Alastair Charles Lewis (Ally Lewis) is a professor of Atmospheric chemistry at the University of York and the National Centre for Atmospheric Science (NCAS).
 He has been Chair of the UK Government's independent science advisory body on air pollution, the Defra Air Quality Expert Group, since 2019.

 Lewis became Chair of the Department for Transport Science Advisory Council in 2021.
 He is currently a member of the Environmental Sustainability Panel of the UK Civil Aviation Authority.
+He holds a Royal Society Industry Fellowship (2024–2028) working with the fine chemicals company Givaudan SA on new approaches to solvent minimisation.

 Education

 Lewis attended Sir Joseph Williamson's Mathematical School, Rochester, and then studied chemistry at the University of Leeds followed by a PhD in atmospheric and analytical chemistry supervised by Mike Pilling and Keith Bartle, awarded in 1995.

 Research and career

 He is known for his development of analytical chemistry methods that are applied to air pollution monitoring and atmospheric chemistry research, and particularly the use of gas chromatography to measure volatile organic compounds (VOCs) and the composition of liquid fuels such as gasoline and diesel.
-He was the first person to use comprehensive gas chromatography (GCxGC) to establish the complexity of volatile organic compounds found in urban air, completed whilst on a research sabbatical at RMIT University, Australia.
+He was the first person to use comprehensive gas chromatography (GCxGC) to establish the complexity of volatile organic compounds found in urban air, completed while on a research sabbatical at RMIT University, Australia.
 He held a lecturer position at the University of Leeds, as a joint appointment between the Schools of Chemistry and Earth & Environment before later moving to the Department of Chemistry at University of York in 2003.
 He currently works in the Wolfson Atmospheric Chemistry Laboratories at York.

 Between 2007 and 2012 Lewis worked part-time for the Natural Environment Research Council as their Theme Leader for research programmes in new technologies.
 Between 2008 and 2022 he was a science director at the National Centre for Atmospheric Science, with specific responsibility for air pollution and atmospheric composition research.